jlucasdba/nimue/README.md

 Also worth noting so far Nimue has mostly been tested against sqlite3 and psycopg2 drivers.
 There shouldn't be major issues with other DBAPI compliant drivers, but needs further testing.

+### Driver-Specific Notes
+#### sqlite3
+The sqlite3.connect() keyword arg check_same_thread must be set to False.
+Otherwise multi-threaded access won't be allowed for connections.

+#### Oracle
+The healthcheck_callback should be set to nimue.callback.healthcheck_callback_oracle (or an appropriate custom healthcheck).
+The default healthcheck callback (nimue.callback.healthcheck_callback_std) won't work on Oracle.

 #### TODO
 - Full documentation
 - SQLAlchemy interoperability